Past Meets Present: Creating Historical Analogy with Large Language Models: Method

 \paragraph{Generation with Summarizing} As mentioned in $\mathsection$~\ref{sec:eval}, the common structure of events encompasses topic, background, process, and result.
 Thus, we can ask LLMs to summarize the input and candidates into these four dimensions and combine the summaries to form new descriptions to participate in the steps of the two-stage generation.
 Compared with the original descriptions, the summaries have shorter lengths and more effective information, so LLM can better understand the events and compare the similarities and differences in different dimensions to obtain better analogical results.

 \paragraph{Self-reflection Framework} Based on the evaluation results in $\mathsection$~\ref{sec:result}, the generation with summarizing improves output quality but is prone to stereotyping when proposing candidates, and the limitation of only 10 candidates restricts LLM options.
-Research on the self-reflection method~\cite{shinn2023reflexion} shows that LLMs can provide feedback and update the unsuitable candidate set based on feedback.
-Inspired by this, we designed two LLM-based modules: the Candidate Generator and the Answer Reflector.
+Research on the self-reflection method~\cite{shinn2023reflexion, renze2024self, wang2024theoretical} shows that LLMs can provide feedback and update the unsuitable candidates.
+Inspired by this, we design two LLM-based modules: the Candidate Generator and the Answer Reflector.
 These modules collaboratively generate historical analogies through iterative processes.
-In each iteration, Candidate Generator proposes five candidates to form the candidate set based on the $\mathcal{E}_I$'s descriptions of four dimensions.
+In each iteration, Candidate Generator proposes five candidates based on the $\mathcal{E}_I$'s descriptions of four dimensions.
 The Answer Reflector then assesses the candidate set.
 If no candidates are suitable as analogous historical events, the Answer Reflector instructs the Candidate Generator to revise the candidate set for the next iteration.
 If a suitable candidate is found, the Answer Reflector outputs $\mathcal{E}_H$ and concludes the iteration.
 Additionally, we also verify each candidate through Wikipedia to confirm its authenticity.